serverless-guru/sls-jest/doc/core-concepts.md

 - **Validation**

-Jest technically allows any value in the `expect()` function, but all values can't be used with all `atchers (e`.g. `expect(123).toExist()` does not make sense). 'sls-jest uses those helper functions in order to check whether a matcher can be used with the input value you are passing.
+Jest technically allows any value in the `expect()` function, but all values can't be used with all `matchers` (e.g. `expect(123).toExist()` does not make sense). `sls-jest` uses those helper functions in order to check whether a matcher can be used with the input value you are passing.
 If they are not compatible, an error will be thrown.

 Basic validation is also done on the values that are passed in the helper functions. e.g. with `dynamodbItem()`, the `tableName` and `key` attributes are required.